Microsoft Teams’ giddy growth looks impressive, but it doesn’t tell the full story

 Microsoft announced some pretty notable growth stats for its Teams collaboration software this week, revealing that it now claims 20 million daily users — an increase of nearly 55% on the 13 million it reported back in July.

-To use two alternative team collaboration platforms for context, Slack recently announced that it now has 12 million daily users, up from the 10 million it announced in January, half of whom are on paid plans.
+By way of context, Slack recently announced that it now has 12 million daily users, up from the 10 million it announced in January, half of whom are on paid plans.
 Workplace by Facebook recently claimed 3 million paying users, up from 2 million in February.
 Facebook also offers a free service for Workplace, but the company doesn’t break out its numbers.

 Looking at the top-line numbers, Microsoft Teams is demonstrating some impressive growth, but that likely doesn’t convey the full story.
 For starters, Microsoft hasn’t broken down the active user base for its non-paying users after launching a free incarnation last year.
 Moreover, the way it defines an active user has been called into question by some, including Slack cofounder and CEO Stewart Butterfield, who told CNBC last month: “They’re not comparing the same thing when they say ‘daily active user.'”